 OECD research and analysis on this subject over past 30 years gives rise to the following key policy recommendations:

 - Remove existing policy dis-incentives to increasing productivity, sustainability and resilience.

-- Re-dallocate public spending towards ensuring the availability of public services that benefit producers, consumers and society overall.
+- Re-allocate public spending towards ensuring the availability of public goods an services that benefit producers, consumers and society overall.